aorinevo/an-gradebook/readme.txt

 4. GradeBook with a course and student selected.

 == Changelog ==

+Version 2.1:

+* Added student view.
+* Added statistics to student view.
+Now when a student is logged in and clicks on a class assignment, he/she will see class performance statistics related to that assignment.
+In particular, they will see a pie chart corresponding to the grade distribution for that assignment.

 Version 2.0: GradeBook code was rebuilt from the ground up.
 This version is not backwards compatible.
 You will not have access to gradebooks created in previous versions.